-To send flowers in memory of William H. Bengston, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of William H. Bengston, please visit our Heartfelt Sympathies Store.

 Bill and his family moved to Janesville in 1963.
 He was the owner and operator of Bostwick’s Shoes for over 29 years until his retirement.
 He had also owned Shoetique for several years.

 Bill was a very avid Bridge player and was a 2-time Life Master.
 He was a member of the Janesville Senior Center and enjoyed playing cards with his friends there.

 He was a very devoted father, grandfather, and great-grandfather.
 He loved nothing more than spending time with his family!